 - Populate all yellow areas of the Stratification workbook including the input and cash flow tabs.
-See the Rent Stratification Guidebook and instructions tab for guidance on completing this step. - During this step, enter the current property budget, capital needs recommendations for the next fifteen years and the current balance in replacement reserves. - The input tab will include the most recent Tenant Profile data, along with entering desired rent levels and unit distribution goals.
+See the instructions tab for guidance. - Enter the current property budget, capital needs recommendations for the next fifteen years and the current balance in replacement reserves. - The input tab will include the most recent Tenant Profile data, along with entering desired rent levels and unit distribution goals.